ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     select * from <imported_view_name_or_table_name>;
     ```

 - The `export view` and `output view` statements that are shown in the examples are orthogonal to each other.
-That is, an output view is not automatically an exported view, but it must be explicitly exported by using an `export` statement.
+In other words, an output view is not automatically an exported view, but it must be explicitly exported by using an `export` statement.
 An exported view is not automatically an output view, but it must be explicitly output by using the `output view` statement.
 In the examples, the `export` statement attempts to export the view PersonName.FirstName, which is an imported view.
 This attempt causes an error, which means that the developer must copy the imported view into a new view and then export that instead.

 ### Examples
 {: #aql-reference-examples-2}